wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/tooling.md

 ### [Wormhole Explorer](https://wormholescan.io)

-Resource for looking at individual transfers statuses on mainnet and testnet.
+Resource for looking at individual transfer statuses on mainnet and testnet.

 ### [Wormhole Core Repository](https://github.com/wormhole-foundation/wormhole/tree/main/)

 Most developers find it useful to clone the Wormhole Core repository.
-This repository provides the Devnet Tilt environment, plenty of useful code examples and tests, along with some utilities which do not have an official release package.
+This repository provides the Devnet Tilt environment, plenty of useful code examples and tests, along with some utilities that do not have an official release package.

 ### [Worm CLI tool](https://github.com/wormhole-foundation/wormhole/tree/main/clients/js)